Rocky Beamon

-Rocky Beamon (December 10, 1977 – June 10, 2020) was an American serial killer who killed three people, including two fellow inmates in prison.
-While serving a life sentence for murder, Beamon murdered two inmates, both of whom served time for sex crimes against children.
-He would profess his hatred for sex offenders, saying that killing them gave him "the best feeling I’ve had in a long time", and that he would continue to kill them unless he was executed.
-Beamon was sentenced to death but committed suicide on death row in 2020.
+Rocky Ali Beamon (December 10, 1977 – June 10, 2020) was an American man who killed three people, including two fellow inmates in prison while he was serving a life sentence for the first murder.
+The inmates he murdered were serving time for sex crimes against children.
+He would profess his hatred for sex offenders, saying that killing them gave him "the best feeling I've had in a long time", and he would continue to kill such inmates unless he was executed.
+Beamon was sentenced to death but killed himself while on death row in 2020.

 Initial murder

-On February 6, 2005, Rocky Beamon and his girlfriend, Karen Wilkins, murdered Debbie Lacey.
+On February 6, 2005, Rocky Beamon and his girlfriend, Karen Wilkins, murdered 47-year-old Deborah Lacey.
 Beamon hit Lacey, tied her hands behind her back, and held her in water until she drowned.
 They then took her car and traded it with two men for crack cocaine.
-The two were arrested after police found the two men driving Lacey's car.
+The two were arrested after police found them driving Lacey's car.
 To avoid a possible death sentence, Beamon pleaded guilty to first degree murder and was sentenced to life without parole.
-During his sentencing hearing, Lacey's family spoke.

-"I don't know what to say to somebody who doesn't have a soul," said Barry Grant, Lacey's nephew.

-Grant read a letter written by Lacey's daughter, 16-year-old Sara Cash.
-Cash wrote that she has dreams of her future, but her mother will not be there.
-"She won't be there when my kids are born," she wrote.
-"You took that away from me."
-Lacey's niece, Jill Morris, threw the harshest words at Beamon.
-"God says we should forgive," Morris said.
-"I'm not there yet I hate you with every ounce of my soul."

-The mother of Beamon's two children, a 7-year-old and a 17-month-old, told Lacey's family she was sorry for what he did but she reminded them that her family also will suffer every day.
-Beamon's mother likewise expressed her sorrow.
-Then, she told her son she loved him.
-As she spoke, Beamon's hands began to shake.
-His knees buckled slightly, then he took a couple of steps backward.
-After using a paper towel to wipe his face, he stood straight, folding his hands in front of him.
-Judge Ronald Ficarrotta sentenced Beamon to life in prison.
-Turning to Lacey's family, Ficarrotta said he wanted to do more.
-"I wish there were some wise words I could say to help you with your Outside the courthouse, Shirley Grant, Lacey's sister, said she felt justice was served.
-She said the family will return to court when it's time for Wilkins to face her charges.
-"We are here to stand by Debbie," Grant said, "no matter how many times we have to come to court."
+Wilkins pleaded guilty to second degree murder and was sentenced to 30 years in prison and 10 years of probation.